bvcms/bvcmsapi/source/PythonScripts/PacketPickup/index.rst

 The packets could be picked up starting a few days before the first class and would continue for several weeks during the various start dates for individual classes.

-Because the packets are expensive ($80) we needed a good accounting of when a person picked up the packet.
+Because the packets are relatively expensive, we needed a good accounting of when a person picked up the packet.
 Further complicating matters is the fact that the packet could be picked up by either the husband or the wife.
 Because couples would share the packet, both husband and wife would need to be marked as having paid and picked-up